- The SPGS journey

 To enrich their studies, Paulinas attend a range of lectures and conferences, often hosted by partner schools, on topics including Classics, Russian and economics.
 Annual highlights include hearing talks from top scientists at Science Live! and participating in the visual arts public speaking competition ARTiculation.

 Our co-curricular provision includes opportunities for students to enjoy an array of residential trips.
 Some offer a perfect opportunity to explore within the UK.
-Students undertaking the Duke of Edinburgh’s Award complete their outdoor expeditions in several picturesque areas of the British countryside, while geographers frequently travel to areas such as the Lake District to complete their fieldwork.
+Students undertaking the Duke of Edinburgh’s Award complete their outdoor expeditions in several picturesque areas of the British countryside.
+Geographers travel to areas such as Dorset and the Lake District to complete their fieldwork, while students of biology spend time in Pembrokeshire.
+The English department offers an enrichment trip giving Senior School students an opportunity to visit some of the key literary sites of the North-West of England.

 Other trips enable students to venture further afield.
-Linguists can practise conversation with native speakers and enhance their cultural knowledge on language trips to locations such as Venice, Berlin, Moscow and Shanghai.
+Linguists can practise conversation with native speakers and enhance their cultural knowledge on language trips to locations such as Venice, Berlin, Valencia and the French Riviera.

 We also offer a host of exchange programmes, designed to increase students’ language skills and encourage them to make connections with others from different cultures and heritages.
-Language exchanges take place with students in a range of locations, including Bonn, Barcelona, Marseille and Beijing.
+Language exchanges take place with students in locations such as Bonn and Marseille.

 There are also several cultural exchanges with schools in Australia, the USA and Japan, which offer a unique and exciting opportunity for students to spend a more extended period living abroad, gaining new experiences and developing their independence.